adamdipardo/lanwar-seats-portal/readme.md

 * View all orders
 * Check-in tickets either by manually lookup the order/ticket, or by QR code scan
 * View a list of all checked-in tickets
+* Lookup order by entering in the Order ID #

 ## Installation